 If knowledge is power, you have to know how strong you are.
 If you’ve got a proposal looming, use these six tips to ensure you will not only finish but win the marathon of proposal writing:

-No runner begins a race without knowing the distance, pattern and terrain of their run.
+No runner begins a race without knowing the distance, pattern, and terrain of their run.
 Likewise, no proposal writer should begin a response to an RFP (Request for Proposals) without knowing the document inside and out.
 Of course, many writers do complete proposals without reading the RFP, but they don’t win contracts.
 Using our RFP software, the RFP Parser, you can condense hours of work in order to see your RFP’s requirements clearly in an outline format.
 Within thirty seconds, you have a detailed list confirming exactly what elements you’ll address in your proposal.

 Now that you know what you need to produce, you must determine how you will produce it.
 This is a crucial step, because it will differentiate your proposal from the others, for better or worse.
 Communicate with your client and see what kind of source material is at your disposal.
 Will you have to transcribe handwritten meeting minutes, or do you have documents full of photos and data?
 Has the client previously won a contract with the company requesting proposals?
 It may seem overwhelming at first, but direct communication will clear a path.
 Knowing what kind of material you’re working with will make future tasks — like graphs, tables or charts with quantifiable data — easier to plan.

 You’ve got your outline of requirements and a clear view of your source materials — are you ready to write yet?
 Well, not quite.
-The RFP’s requirements isn’t the only outline or list you will make.
-Especially if you have a team of writers, designers and editors, you have to develop a workflow process.
+The RFP’s requirements aren’t the only outline or list you will make.
+Especially if you have a team of writers, designers, and editors, you have to develop a workflow process.
 Identify which tasks need to get done first and who will do them, making sure everyone is on the same page.
-There’s no need to send countless emails to individual team members, though; our RFP Parser also creates a compliance matrix that makes delegation, team responsibilities and workflow crystal clear.
+There’s no need to send countless emails to individual team members, though; our RFP Parser also creates a compliance matrix that makes delegation, team responsibilities, and workflow crystal clear.

 You’ve heard that imitation is the sincerest form of flattery, but did you know it’s also true for RFPs and proposals?
 Study the language of the document and notice what key phrases get repeated or take up more space on the page.
 Those repetitions of words and phrases aren’t accidental; they’re shortcuts to writing a winning proposal.
 Pay attention to diction and tone, but don’t forget more general elements: how is the RFP organized?
-Logically mirroring the RFP in language, order and layout puts you one step closer to success.
+Logically mirroring the RFP in language, order and layout put you one step closer to success.

 No, we’re not talking about your attire, though writing in a blazer could be your lucky charm.
-We’re talking about what writers dread and designers love: formatting.
-Your proposal could have compelling and compliant content, but if it looks like it was thrown into a Word document the week before deadline, it won’t win.
+We’re talking about what writers dread and designers love formatting.
+Your proposal could have compelling and compliant content, but if it looks like it was thrown into a Word document the week before the deadline, it won’t win.
 Presentation matters, so if design and formatting elements have you panicking, consider adding someone with that specific talent to your team.
 Thankfully, our RFP software makes this step less complicated by producing templates for general document layout, resumes and more.